fbpx

 Maev is a higher-end and higher-priced product, but it is well worth the cost.
 Owners can serve it mixed in with kibble to make food last longer.
 Food is available online from the company.
 Owners set up a custom subscription or pick from preselected bundles.
 Delivery frequency is available every one week to every ten weeks.

-Currently, Maev offers a beef, chicken, and puppy recipe, along with bone broth and supplement bars. recipes are made in the USA with USADD-compliant ingredients.
+Currently, Maev offers beef, chicken, and puppy recipes, along with bone broth and supplement bars.
+Foods are made in the USA with USADD-compliant ingredients.

 ProsCons